Work samples

 DANCE of DECAY

-A delicate balance between our environment and our human interaction with it drives my image-making.
+A delicate balance between our environment and our human interaction with it drives these images.
 This relationship reveals itself to me as I study shapes of decomposition and microbial patterns through watchmaker's lenses.
 By animating decomposing pods, seeds and aquatic fragments, I find that these rotting remains of life reflect both the fragility and the vitality of the earth and its oceans.
+Washington Post journalist Mark Jenkins observes that “In these snapshots of messy metamorphosis, some forms appear eternal.”

 -